ntop/ntopng/doc/src/alerts/flow_checks.rst

 Checks for bugs in the flow pure logic.

-Purging is the process of freeing up space in the database or of deleting obsolete data that is not required by the system.
+Purging is the process of freeing up space in the database or deleting obsolete data that is not required by the system.
 The purge process can be based on the age of the data or the type of data.
 Data purging is a mechanism that permanently deletes inactive or obsolete records from the database.

 Sends the alert in case of bugs in the flow pure logic.